mithi/react-philosophies/README.md

 - ❌ Duplicate code which is not identical but shares the same structure (e.g. variable names may differ)

 </details>

+Keep in mind that code smells don't necessarily mean that code should be changed.
+A code smell just tells you that you might be able to think of a better way to restructure that code and achieve the same functionality.

 ### 1.4 Just because it works, doesn't mean it is right